core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 {:vspace}
 publish-subscribe (pubsub):
 : A message communication model where messages associated with specific topics are sent to a broker.
 Interested parties, i.e., subscribers, receive these topic-based messages from the broker without the original sender knowing the recipients.
-The broker handlesthe dispatching of these messages to the appropriate subscribers.
+The broker handles the dispatching of these messages to the appropriate subscribers.

 publishers and subscribers:
 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages (publications) to the broker on specific topics.
 Subscribers have an ongoing relation (subscription) to a topic via CoAP Observe {{RFC7641}}.
 Both roles operate without any mutual knowledge, guided by their respective topic interests.